QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-BZH, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -22.41, -2.47, -13.53, -7.34, -1.30, passes since the latest quarter's earnings are on track to be the best yet.
+BZH, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -2.47, -13.53, -7.34, -1.30, 1.10, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]